dherrera1911/dherrera1911.github.io/_posts/2025-02-13-lda-what-you-should-know.md

 This can be shown with a simple example, similar to the ones typically used to illustrate how LDA-DR works.
 In this example we have 4 classes in a 2D space.
-Along the x axis, we have that the classes are separate into two pairs that have almost complete overlap, but that the two pairs are very far apart.
+Along the x axis, we have that the classes are separated into two pairs, where the classes in each pair have almost complete overlap, but the two pairs are very far apart.
 Along the y axis, we have that all the classes are equally spaced, with good separation, but the distance between the classes is smaller.
 All classes have spherical within-class